-A couple of weeks ago, the word “Corona” was associated with a beer.
+A few months ago, the word “Corona” was associated with a beer.
 Today, the mention of coronavirus or (COVID-19) produces a variety of responses from disbelief to panic and anxiety.
 The thought of this being a worldwide epidemic along with all the implications for the financial markets is enough to panic the person who felt secure.
 For the individuals and families who are already vulnerable, this virus represents slipping into a more delicate position in society.
 Not being a scientist, I truly value the expertise of professionals who advise us on what we can do to prevent the spread of the coronavirus.
 This article is about how we make sense of what we’re experiencing and how we remain emotionally healthy.

 I have read and written numerous articles about the impact of social isolation, particularly on individuals who are aging or have chronic illnesses.
 Now, experts are telling us to socially distance ourselves from others.
 At Jewish Family Service, we have made a conscious decision to minimize risk by temporarily not visiting persons in their homes and having no office visits.
 Thriving programs that promote socialization now pose a risk.
 I struggle with the risks of social isolation versus the risks of the coronavirus.
 When JFS needs to use technology instead of face-to-face contact, it poses challenges.
 Not everyone owns or is proficient at handling current technology.